 My name is Joshua, a teacher, composer, and performer.
 I am proficient in saxophone, and competent in flute, clarinet, composition, and piano.
-I will be entering my third year at Kansas State University as a Music Education & Composition student.
-I come from a small town where I have had extensive amounts of experience working with children as a lifeguard, saxophone teacher, and teacher's assistant.
+My Bachelor of Music degree comes from Kansas State University in the area of Music Composition.
+I am from a small town where I have had extensive amounts of experience working with children as a lifeguard, saxophone teacher, and teacher's assistant.

 I run my lessons based on what YOU want to learn while building the basic skills required of your instrument of study.
 I have played classical, jazz, pep, and modern saxophone, and as a composer I am exposed to many different styles of music.